stitchdata/docs/_account-security/settings/notifications/post-load-notifications.md

     summary: "How to access post-load hooks"
     content: |
       {% capture post-load-setup %}
-      In order to use post-load hooks, you must already have a destination set up in your Stitch account.
+      To use post-load hooks, you must already have a destination set up in your Stitch account.
       {% endcapture %}

       {% include important.html content=post-load-setup %}